AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 ![](assets/folder-access-forcustomauthors.png)

+*Restrict folder access for custom authors*

 While creating a custom author, you can now assign content folders to the author.
 Choose the option **Selected Folders**.

 After you click the option, a new dialog opens, where you can assign the folders to the custom author.

 ![](assets/choose-folder.png)

+*Select the folders for the custom author*

 Choose the folders and click **OK**.